 The programme includes 30 hours of structured English lessons and 15 hours of coding class, varied activities and fantastic excursions.
 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.
 The course syllabus covers essential English language skills with particular emphasis on speaking, listening and pronunciation both inside and outside the classroom, helping children to turn theoretical knowledge of the language into a practical ability to express themselves with confidence.

 English and Coding Summer Camp is available for 10-13 year olds at King Edward’s School and 13-16 year olds at Plumpton College.

 English and Coding Summer Camp consists of a well-balanced programme of English tuition, activities, sports and excursions.
 The structured programme includes:

 - 30 hours of English tuition over two weeks

-- 15 hours of programming classes over two weeks
+- 15 hours of coding workshops over two weeks

 - Fully-equipped modern computer lab